-Patient examination can be combined with an in-office saliva test called sialometry.
+The patient examination can be combined with an in-office saliva test called sialometry.
 Sialometry measures the flow rate of saliva after stimulation with citric acid.
 Stimulated saliva flow rates for healthy individuals range from 1.5 − 2.0 milliliters per minute.
 However, in patients with xerostomia, the stimulated rate of saliva flow can be as low as 0.5 − 0.7 milliliters per minute.

-In certain cases, doctors may assess salivary gland function using sialography, an imagining test used to examine glands for blockages or growths.
+In certain cases, doctors may assess salivary gland function using sialography, which is an imaging test used to examine glands for blockages or growths.
 Sialography can be used to determine if any gland function remains, which can be important for guiding treatment strategy.

-For those patients who no longer have functional salivary glands, such as those who have undergone radiation treatment for cancer, a saliva substitute may be recommended.
-Saliva substitutes contain cellulose-based agents that lubricate and cleanse the mouth, but they do not induce natural saliva secretions.
-They are available by prescription and as over-the-counter formulations in liquid, spray, and tablet form.
+For patients who no longer have functional salivary glands, such as those who have undergone radiation treatment for cancer, a saliva substitute may be recommended.
+Saliva substitutes contain cellulose-based agents that lubricate and cleanse the mouth; however, they do not induce natural saliva secretions.
+These agents are available as a prescription or as over-the-counter formulations in liquid, spray, and tablet form.

 Several lifestyle changes can also improve xerostomia symptoms.
 For example, patients are advised to refrain from smoking and consuming alcohol, both of which cause drying and irritation of the mouth.
 Sipping water frequently throughout the day can also provide much-needed moisture to the oral cavity.